brax-bert/brax-bert/README.md

 ### Hi everybody!
-I am a new (and improving) Software Developer motivated to innovate, create, and thrive in this workspace!
+I am a Software Developer motivated to innovate, create, and thrive.

 😎